smittytone/Controller/README.md

 ### To Do ###

 - Add support for multiple Watches.
-- More frequent checks for device availability on the Watch app.
-- Standardise the watch-specific information calls.
-- Modularise the *WKInterfaceController* for easier customisation.

-Copyright 2018, Tony Smith.
+Copyright &copy; 2018, Tony Smith.

 Controller is made available under the MIT licence.